How to Stay Relevant as a Seafood Pioneer

 Facts

-This project is an ongoing partnership, in which the main goal is to transfer the competencies within ÆRA to both the brewing innovation unit in Lerøy and the organization overall, enabling the corporation’s future, sustainable success.
+The main goal with this project is to transfer the competencies within ÆRA to the brewing innovation team in Lerøy and the organization overall, enabling the corporation’s future, sustainable success.
 Most results will thus be visible over time.

 With expected results such as an increased ability to achieve sustainability goals and a stronger internal innovation culture comes a more defined position for Lerøy in the global seafood market.